MaterializeInc/materialize/doc/developer/design/20220819_bounded_input_reliance.md

 ## Implementation of Additional Goals

-### Implementation of: Restart sources with up-to-date _resumption frontiers_
+### Implementation of: Restart sources with up-to-date _timestamp resumption frontiers_
-Because the `ResumptionFrontier` operator will _periodically_ emit up-to-date _resumption frontier_, it cannot be relied on when we are **starting** new source ingestion instances.
-Currently, we calculate the _resumption frontier_ in the storage controller, using the same technique that the `ResumptionOperator` uses.
+Because the `ResumptionFrontier` operator will _periodically_ emit up-to-date _timestamp resumption frontier_, it cannot be relied on when we are **starting** new source ingestion instances.
+Currently, we calculate the _timestamp resumption frontier_ in the storage controller, using the same technique that the `ResumptionOperator` uses.
 In the future, we may want to move this initial calculation into storaged instances, but complexities around how dataflows are created (that rely on this frontier) prevent us from doing so easily.